-- Fixed- term contract 14-month initial, extendable to 48 months.
+- Fixed-term 14-month initial contract, extendable up to 48 months

 - Employee and student status

 The doctoral candidate will be working within the research unit of Law.
 He/she is expected to contribute to research projects in the area of Legal Philosophy and Jurisprudence.

 - The early stage researcher‘s main task will consist in contributing to the research within the Department of Law and preparing a doctoral thesis in the field of Legal Philosophy, Jurisprudence or Constitutional Theory, supervised by Prof. Johan van der Walt.
 The thesis has to be done at the University of Luxembourg but can be part of a joint supervision with another university.